 - The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
-Attendance is calculated using a computerized time clock and rounding hours forward one-quarter hour.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
-If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form. - The school is open from 9:00 AM to 7:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - Part time day students can't miss Fridays.
-Part time night students may not miss Mondays. - 5-day schedule students may not miss Saturdays and 3-day schedule students may not miss Tuesdays. - Students must be on time, as tardiness inhibits the learning process.
+If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form. - The school is open from 9:00 AM to 7:30 PM for day students - 3 All courses require continuous attendance. - The prescribed attendance schedule must be maintained each week. - 5 Part time day students can't miss Fridays. - 5-day schedule students may not miss Saturdays and 3-day schedule students may not miss Tuesdays. - Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory class may not be able to enter the classroom and may not receive theory credit.
 They may "clock in" and will be assigned special projects or assignments pertaining to their course of study.
-Students who are late for a specialty class or a guest artist class may attend the class. - Ouring the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
+Students who are late for a specialty class or a guest artist class may attend the class.

+- 2 During the contracted enrollment period, applicant student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
 The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
 The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student may not be out of school 14 consecutive calendar days or he or she may be terminated.
 If the student attends additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$10.00 for each hour scheduled to complete upon their last date of attendance.

 Refer to the school enrollment contract for the Enrollment Contract Period definition.

 Please note that if a student misses more than 14 consecutive calendar days, the student may be terminated from the program. - Students who are late or cannot attend school must contact the school immediately and either leave a message or talk to the Front Desk directly.
-Day students must call in by 8:30 AM; night students must call in by 4:30 PM. - Students must request time off from school using a book out form and turning it in to the front desk. - Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time 5-day schedule; after CORE the full-time 3-day students are required to attend ten (10) hours per day, 30 hours per week schedule; 20 hours per week for part-time students.
+Day students must call in by 8:30 AM. - Students must request time off from school using a book out form and turning it in to the front desk.

+- Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time 5-day schedule; after CORE the full-time 3-day students are required to attend ten (10) hours per day, 30 hours per week schedule; 20 hours per week for part-time students.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot clock extra hours for future time that will be missed.
-If a student misses any hours during the week the hours missed will go against the 10% of hours allowable to miss and overtime charges may occur.

-Lunches and breaks are scheduled for all students.
+If a student misses any hours during the week the hours missed will go against the 10% of hours allowable to miss and overtime charges may occur. - 1 Lunches and breaks are scheduled for all students.
 All students may take a 30 minute lunch.
 Students should communicate with their instructor if they have not had lunch by 2:00pm.